deepnorthcheng/test/docs/quickstart.md

 ```

 Modify Makefile macro definition according to computer requirement
-Use 1 and does not use 0, python_verson 2 or 3 corresponds to 2.7 and 3.5, respectively.
+Use 1 and does not use 0, python_version 2 or 3 corresponds to 2.7 and 3.5, respectively.
 ```bash
 GPU=1
 CUDNN=1